graph LR

 Overview

-The annotation was developed over three iterations (2024–2025) using the INCEpTION platform, applied to 4,753 sentences from German environmental discourse (1990–2022).
-The resulting corpus contains 2,391 manually annotated causal relations.
+The annotation was developed over three iterations (2024–2025) and primarily conducted via INCEpTION.
+A total of 4,753 sentences from German environmental discourse (1990–2022) yielded 2,391 manually annotated causal relations.

 Annotation Schema

-The schema consists of two layers: span annotations that mark causal components in text, and relation annotations that link them into structured causal relations.
+The schema consists of two layers: span annotations mark causal components in text, and relation annotations link them into structured causal relations.

 Spans